The Modular Temperley-Lieb Algebra: Introduction

 The defining relations for the Temperley--Lieb algebras were first introduced by Temperley and Lieb in 1971, in order to study linear statistical mechanics problems of the ``Potts'' or ``ice'' type\cite{temperley_lieb_1971}.
 The formulation given is in terms of transfer matrices which act on electron-spin state space and the operators are defined in terms of their action on the state space.
 The defining relations of

-are given in terms of this action on what are now called ``cell modules''.
+for complex scalars $r$ and $s$, are given in terms of this action on what are now called ``cell modules''.

-The Temperley--Lieb algebras admit a simple generators and relations description, are a quotient of the Hecke algebra of type $A_n$, are considered a canonical example of a cellular algebra, and more recently can be phrased as a simple example of a $2$-category.
+The Temperley--Lieb algebras not only admit a simple generators and relations description, but are a quotient of the Hecke algebra of type $A_n$, are considered a canonical example of a cellular algebra, and more recently can be phrased as a simple example of a $2$-category.
 They have thus been extensively studied in the literature.
-The representation theory is well understood in characteristic zero\cite{goodman_wenzl_1993,ridout_saint_aubin_2014,westbury_1995}. and the algebras are known to be semi-simple for generic parameter (over any ring), but to have more intricate behaviour when specialised at a root of unity.
-Their representation theory can be described by recursively defined ``path idempotents''\cite{goodman_wenzl_1993} and the first critical Jones-Wenzl idempotents are known in a closed form\cite{graham_lehrer_1998,morrison_2014}.
-The interested reader is directed to the paper by Ridout and Saint-Aubin\cite{ridout_saint_aubin_2014} for an excellent and comprehensive treatment of the representation theory in characteristic zero.
+The representation theory is well understood in characteristic zero~\cite{goodman_wenzl_1993,ridout_saint_aubin_2014,westbury_1995}, and the algebras are known to be semi-simple for generic parameter (over any ring), but to have more intricate behaviour when specialised at a root of unity.
+Their representation theory can be described by recursively defined ``path idempotents''~\cite{goodman_wenzl_1993} and the first critical Jones-Wenzl idempotents are known in a closed form~\cite{graham_lehrer_1998,morrison_2014}.
+The interested reader is directed to the paper by Ridout and Saint-Aubin~\cite{ridout_saint_aubin_2014} for an excellent and comprehensive treatment of the representation theory in characteristic zero.
 A recursive formula for the dimensions of the simple modules and Alperin diagrams for the projective indecomposable modules are provided.

-More recently, attention has been given to the problem of determining the corresponding results over positive characteristic\cite{andersen_2019,burrull_libedinsky_sentinelli_2019,cox_graham_martin_2003}.
-The principal tool in this effort has been the Schur-Weyl duality that exists between $TL_n(q+q^{-1})$ and $U_q(\mathfrak{sl}_2)$, as the representation theory of the latter is well understood\cite{andersen_catharina_tubbenhauer_2018,cox_erdmann_2000,donkin_1998}.
-This realises $TL_n$ as the endomorphism ring of the $n$-fold tensor iterate of the standard representation $\End_{U_q(\mathfrak{sl}_2)}(V^{\otimes n})$.
-Here the study of the tilting modules of $U_q(\mathfrak{sl}_2)$ is equivalent to the study of cell modules of $TL_n$
+More recently, attention has been given to the problem of determining the corresponding results over positive characteristic~\cite{andersen_2019,burrull_libedinsky_sentinelli_2019,cox_graham_martin_2003}.
+Historically, the principal tool in this effort has been the Schur-Weyl duality that exists between $\TL_n(q+q^{-1})$ and $U_q(\mathfrak{sl}_2)$, as the representation theory of the latter is well understood~\cite{andersen_catharina_tubbenhauer_2018,cox_erdmann_2000,donkin_1998}.
+This realises $\TL_n$ as the endomorphism ring of the $n$-fold tensor iterate of the standard representation $\End_{U_q(\mathfrak{sl}_2)}(V^{\otimes n})$.
+Here the study of the Weyl and tilting modules of $U_q(\mathfrak{sl}_2)$ can be linked to the study of cell modules of $\TL_n$.